 • Bishop’s Itchington, Warwickshire APP/J3720/W/22/3292579 - 49.9MW solar farm

 • Halloughton, Nottinghamshire APP/B3030/W/21/3279533 - 49.9MW solar farm and battery stations

 Section 106 contributions, development viability and the application of the CIL Regulations

 Thea has advised a range of clients on the applicability of the Regulations to specific contributions, and on the wording of 106 Agreements / Unilateral undertakings.
 Thea appeared in front of the CIL Review Panel chaired by Liz Peace, on behalf of the National Police Chief’s Council to discuss how the CIL regime has impacted and was likely to impact the delivery of infrastructure in future.
 The Report of the Panel was published alongside the Housing White Paper and recommended that the Community Infrastructure Levy (CIL) should be replaced with a ‘hybrid system’ of a low-level tariff for all developments and section 106 for larger developments.

-Thea spoke at the 2018 National Conference of the Planning and Environmental Bar Association Annual conference on the topic of CIL Reform.
+Thea spoke at the National Conference of the Planning and Environmental Bar Association Annual event on the topic of CIL Reform.

 Compulsory Purchase (CPO)

 Thea has advised objectors on a range of CPO issues.
 Recently Thea has acted on behalf of landowners affected by the M54 to M6 Link Road, advising extensively on the compulsory acquisition of land required for the project and ecological mitigation, and in respect of the terms of the draft Development Consent Order.
 Thea has also advised Coventry City Council in respect of the Spon End CPO.